javabynainekhan/learing-docs/markdown/reading.md

 - Use **state management libraries** like Redux or Zustand
 - Refactor components to reduce depth

+or

+Prop drilling makes code harder to manage by forcing props through components that don't need them.
+We can avoid it using the React Context API or state management tools like Redux, which let us share data globally without passing it through each level.

 ---

 ### 14. **What is the Context in React?**
 **React Context API** provides a way to share values (like theme, user data) between components without explicitly passing props down the tree.

+or

+React Context lets us create global variables that can be accessed by any component, helping avoid prop drilling and making data sharing easier.

+or

+Context in React is a way to share data globally across components without having to pass props manually at every level.

 Example:
 ```jsx